-The library has MackinVIA eBooks and audio books.
+The library also has MackinVIA ebooks and audio books.
 Students can read or listen at home, on the bus or at Metro using a tablet, phone or computer.
-The GWAEA online resource username and password is required.
-Get this from Metro staff.
+MackinVIA is now part of Canvas.
+Logging into Canvas also logs in to MackinVIA ebooks and audio books.

 Metro's Library has a non-fiction and fiction section and some smaller collections such as graphic novels and the Bluford Series.
 Biographies are kept in the non-fiction section.
 Metro uses the Dewey Decimal system to organize or shelve books.
 All library books have a call number on the book's spine- the call number identifies the book and it's place on the shelf.

 - Non-fiction books are organized/shelved by call numbers 000 up to 999.

 - Fiction books are organized/shelved by call numbers that are actually alphabetical, the first three letters of the author's last name.

 Non-fiction call numbers are defined by the Dewey Decimal System.
 The ten main classes are:

 - 000 Computer science, information & general works